simplicitesoftware/documentation/docs/documentation/faq.md

 > Is it possible to use the _foo_ database, the _bar_ application server, the _baz_ JVM version, ...?

-Please refer to the [compatibily tables](/lesson/docs/compatibility).
+Please refer to the [compatibily tables]/docs/compatibility.

-For details on some specific installation/operation requirements, please refer to the miscellaneous documentations on [this page](./).
+For details on some specific installation/operation requirements, please refer to the miscellaneous documentation.

 Versions
 --------

 > What is the current maintenance status of version `x.y`?

-Please check [this document](/lesson/docs/versions) and the latest release notes of considered version (links available on [this page](../)).
+Please check [this document]/lesson/versions and the latest release notes of considered version.

 Usage
 -----

 > Where can I find general usage documentation for the generic web UI?

-You can find such information the the [UI documentation](./04-ui/).
+You can find such information the the UI documentation.

 Design
 ------